sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

   files or restore files from tape using a specific protocol.
 Protocols are:

   * GridFTP (port range 20000-25000)
-  * webdav
+  * WebDAV
   * xroot
   * GSIdCap
-  * dCache also offers NFS doors, so the protocol list could be extended on demand for specific purposes.
+  * dCache also offers NFS doors, but we currently don't support it; for special cases we might consider supporting this protocol.

 * The ``namespace`` contains a list of all files and their metadata.
 The files are structured in a virtual directory structure, starting with /pnfs/grid.sara.nl/.
 Each directory can be